dmccuskey/DMC-Corona-Library/README.md

 * **allows saving of structured data (ie, JSON), not just key/value pairs**

   Saving application or game data can get ugly with key/value storage. `dmc_autostore` saves data with a flexible JSON structure which can be modified on-the-fly.

 * **simplicity in data storage -- there is NO API !!**

   `dmc_autostore` saves modifications to data *automatically*.
 There is no API to learn in order to load or save data.
 Any change to your data structure will trigger the save mechanism.

+* **a best-friend for object-oriented code**

+  Every object can be given a reference to a small part of the "magic" data-structure which can be that object's data area.
+The object can only write to that part of the structure, yet any changes to that small part trigger the save mechanism for the entire thing.

 * **AutoStore is configurable**